tomzo/documentation/developer/writing_go_plugins/configrepo/version_1_0/parse_directory.md

 ***Expected response body***: The plugin is expected to send a response, which contains partial configuration of pipelines and environments defined in the requested directory.
 Plugin may also return error in response as needed.

+For reference on allowed pipelines and environment objects please see [config objects](config_objects.md)

 Note: If plugin responds with errors Go Server shows those in "server health messages" and treats configuration repository as invalid until plugin returns no errors.

 ***Example response***: